seerainer/ChessGame/README.md

 ---

-*Built with ❤️ for chess enthusiasts and AI researchers*
+*Built with ❤️ for chess enthusiasts*